valkey-io/valkey-rfc/ValkeyProxy.md

 When a customer connects directly to the Valkey server, it may encounter the following situations:

 a.
-In primary-replica  mode, the node is switched over from primary to replica, and the client needs to perform special processing
+In primary-replica mode, the node is switched over from primary to replica, and the client needs to perform special processing.

 b.
-In cluster mode, if the primary node fails, the customer needs to perform special handling in the process of re-selecting the primary or the process of data migration
+In cluster mode, if the primary node fails, the customer needs to perform special handling in the process of re-selecting the primary or the process of data migration.

 c.
-When the primary node processes a large key, it may fail to respond to other nodes for a long time, resulting in disconnection of the client
+When the primary node processes a large key, it may fail to respond to other nodes for a long time, resulting in disconnection of the client.

 d.
-When the number of connections to a node exceeds the maximum value, the client may not be able to connect to the primary node
+When the number of connections to a node exceeds the maximum value, the client may not be able to connect to the primary node.

-Therefore, we need a proxy to make the customer unaware of the above problems, and also to provide some additional Valkey services
+Therefore, we need a proxy to make the customer unaware of the above problems, and also to provide some additional Valkey services.

 ## Design Considerations  (Required)

-1. Support all existing Valkey commands
+1. Support all existing Valkey commands.

 2. Shield the functional/API differences between cluster mode and primary-replica mode, so that clients do not need to care about the underlying operating mode when using it.